andraugust/andraugust.github.io/thermo-2.md

 The energy of a thermal system is defined by its **internal energy** $$U$$, which is simply the total kinetic and potential energy of its particles.

-To calculate $$U$$ for a system, we could theoretically sum all its particle energies, but thermodynamics is about analyzing large systems using a small number of macroscopic variables, ignoring underlying particles, so we'd like to use a different method.
-Besides, when thermodynamics was invented no one knew what matter was made of, so such a sum wasn't an option, yet a thermodynamic definition of $$U$$ was developed and it's what we'll use here.
+To calculate $$U$$ for a system, we could in principle sum all of the particle energies explicitly, but thermodynamics is about analyzing large systems using a small number of macroscopic variables, ignoring underlying particles, so we'd like to take a different approach.
+There's also a historical reason: when thermodynamics was developed, the microscopic structure of matter wasn't yet understood, so such a sum wasn't even an option.
+A macroscopic definition of $U$ was developed instead, and it's what we'll use here.

-That definition of $$U$$ comes from the **first law of thermodynamics** which describes energy flow and says that internal energy changes through just two mechanisms: heat $$Q$$ and work $$W$$
+The thermodynamic definition of $$U$$ comes from the **first law of thermodynamics** which describes energy flow and says that internal energy changes through just two mechanisms: heat $$Q$$ and work $$W$$
 $$
 \Delta U = Q + W
 $$